Science Career Guide: Salary and Degree Info

 Conservationist

-It is the responsibility of conservationists to help landowners and governments to find ways to protect natural resources such as soil and water.
+Conservationists are responsible for helping landowners, and governments find ways to protect natural resources such as soil and water.

 Remember, the highest-paying science careers may also require a higher educational degree!